Ocean Exploration: 20% Explored, 80% Unexplored

 Ahoy matey!
 Let’s set sail in the deep sea ocean.
 But how much do we know about what’s underneath there?

-We’ve mapped 100% of our oceans at 5 km resolution using satellite radar.
+Thanks to satellite technology, we’ve mapped 100% of our oceans at 5 km resolution using satellite radar.

 If you account for shipping routes and scientific expeditions, we’ve mapped out about 20% with sonar.